berrie-be/Serverless-Architecture-and-Cloud-Automation/README.md

   - Confirm that the instance tagged `Auto-Stop` stops and the one tagged `Auto-Start` starts.
        <img width="2366" height="1068" alt="image" src="https://github.com/user-attachments/assets/7f80d2b8-7076-46ac-a097-171d2a53e0bb" />

 ## Assignment 2: Automated S3 Bucket Cleanup Using AWS Lambda and Boto3
+### Objective: To gain experience with AWS Lambda and Boto3 by creating a Lambda function that will automatically clean up old files in an S3 bucket.

 1. S3 Setup:
   - Navigate to the S3 dashboard and create a new bucket.
   - Upload multiple files to this bucket, ensuring that some files are older than 30 days (you may need to adjust your system's date temporarily for this or use old files).